6 Professional Responsibilities, Ethics, & Copyright

 Using ChatGPT

 ChatGPT is an artificial intelligence (AI) language model.
-ChatGTP says, “I exist solely to provide information, answer questions, and engage in conversations.
+ChatGPT says, “I exist solely to provide information, answer questions, and engage in conversations.
 While AI technology advances, humans ultimately control its development and implementation.
 AI is designed to assist and augment human capabilities, not to replace or overpower them.”

 As a student or a practicing engineer, ChatGPT can be a valuable tool to assist you with various tasks and enhance your learning experience.
 However, using it effectively, responsibly, and ethically and understanding its limitations is essential.
 ChatGPT annunciates the following points about its capabilities and limitations:

 Remember that while ChatGPT can assist, taking an active role in one’s education and professional development is essential.
 To this end, “it is important to engage in critical thinking, seek diverse perspectives, consult reliable sources, speak with professors, and actively participate in one’s own learning.
-It is important to check the academic institution’s policies before using ChatGTP to help with assignments.”
+It is important to check the academic institution’s policies before using ChatGPT to help with assignments.”

 Is copying a statement that is considered common knowledge also plagiarism?